Dreamland (Black Box album): Background and artwork

 When the album was originally released, the credits listed the band members as Daniele Davoli, Mirko Limoni and Valerio Semplici (as the producers, songwriters and musicians), as well as Katrin Quinol on vocals.
+Quinol did not contribute musically to the album.
 "Ride on Time" had been released as a single prior to the album's release, and singer-songwriter Dan Hartman and singer Loleatta Holloway had threatened to sue Black Box, as well as label RCA Records, claiming that the song contained heavy sampling of an earlier recording by the two (the 1980 number-one dance club hit "Love Sensation"), although no credit had been given to them upon the release of the single.
 Subsequently, Hartman was given songwriting credit for this track, and Holloway was listed as the featured vocalist prior to the release of the album.
 However, American singer Martha Wash actually sang the lead vocals on six of the other eight tracks on the album, although she was not credited in any way.
 The songs sung by Wash are: "Everybody Everybody"; "I Don't Know Anybody Else"; "Open Your Eyes"; "Fantasy"; "Hold On"; and "Strike It Up".
 Many of these songs were released as singles and achieved significant success on radio airplay and dance charts across the world.
 Wash claimed in a lawsuit filed soon after the success of the album's release that she was paid a flat fee as a "session singer" to record demos of the tracks that would eventually appear on the album, but that those songs would be re-recorded with a different vocalist.
 She reached a settlement with RCA Records that led to her recording contract with the label, as well as an undisclosed monetary compensation.
 The legal action by Wash and Holloway spurred legislation in the United States making vocal credits mandatory on albums and music videos.

-The artwork of Dreamland depicts Katrin Quinol displaying her toned legs and longing stare, while sporting a cropped jacket and mini skirt.
+The artwork of Dreamland depicts Katrin Quinol sporting a cropped jacket and mini skirt.